paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 ### Statutory Notes

-#### Applicability of Amendment
-For provisions relating to delayed applicability of amendment by Pub.
-L. 117–225, see Effective Date of 2022 Amendment note set out under [section 8336 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8336&num=0&edition=prelim), Government Organization and Employees.

 #### Amendment of Section
 Section 1(a) and (c) of Ex.
 Ord.
 No. 12446, Oct.
 17, 1983, 48 F.R.
 48443, set out as a note under [section 4067 of this title](./chapter-052-foreign-service.md#section-4067), provided that the second sentence of subsec. (d)(3) of this section, applicable (i) to contributions for civilian service performed on or after the first day of Nov.
 1983, (ii) to contributions for prior refunds to participants for which application is received by the employing agency on and after such first day of Nov.
 1983, and (iii) to excess contributions under [section 4055(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section4055/h&num=0&edition=prelim) and voluntary contributions under [section 4065(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section4065/a&num=0&edition=prelim) from the first day of Nov.
 1983, is deemed to be amended to provide that interest shall be compounded at the annual rate of 3 percent per annum through December 31, 1984, and thereafter at a rate equal to the overall average yield to the Fund during the preceding fiscal year from all obligations purchased by the Secretary of the Treasury during such fiscal year under [section 4059 of this title](./chapter-052-foreign-service.md#section-4059), as determined by the Secretary of the Treasury.